eygraber/JsonPathKt/README.md

 ### Kotlinx Serialization
 You can use JsonPathKt with [Kotlinx Serialization](https://github.com/Kotlin/kotlinx.serialization) in your KMP projects.

-It targets JVM, JS (node and browser), and all native targets (except Android native).
+It targets JVM, JS (node and browser), and all native targets.

 ```gradle
 dependencies {